 Recertification Requirements

-Anyone who would like help completing the 2022 recertification criteria can receive assistance and mentoring.
-Contact Michelle at [email protected] or call 931-245-1867 to learn more about this opportunity.
+For assistance in completing the 2026 recertification criteria, contact Michelle at manewell@mcgtn.net or call 931-245-1867 to learn more about this opportunity.

 To be eligible for recertification, organizations must complete the following criteria: